HackerFromEarth/Kioptrix-Lab/README.md

 ### Tools Used

 - Nmap which is a vulnerability scanning tool used to discover hosts, open ports, operating systems and services, and detecting vulnerabilties.
+- Netdiscover tool to identify all hosts on the subnet inquired.
+- Nikto command which is a web server vulnerability scanner.